trailblazr/30c3-countdown-banner-180x270/README.md

 30c3-countdown-banner-180x270
 =============================

 Provides a 30c3 countdown banner in 180x270 to be integrated in Wordpress blogs or other sites.
-Derived from **Chaos Engel's** full site countdown [http://chaos-angel.at/30c3/](http://chaos-angel.at/30c3/)
+Derived from **Chaos Engel's** full site countdown [http://chaos-angel.at/30c3/](http://chaos-angel.at/30c3/).
+Also makes use of the iPhone prepared wallpapers provided by **Evelyn Schubert** here [http://evelynschubert.com/30C3/wallpaper/](http://evelynschubert.com/30C3/wallpaper/).

 ## Screenshot